 WHAT YOU NEED TO BUILD: Scissors, pencil, ruler, fine sandpaper, wax paper, sand block, yellow glue, medium CA glue, hobby knife, masking tape, primer (white), paint (black, blue, white) and clear coat (optional).
 (Tools, construction and finishing supplies not included.)

 WHAT YOU NEED TO LAUNCH (sold separately): Porta-Pad II Launch Pad and Electron Beam Launch Controller, Estes model rocket engines, starters and recovery wadding.
-Six C 1.5V high quality AA alkaline batteries are also required for launch controller (not included).
+Four 1.5V high quality AA alkaline batteries are also required for launch controller (not included).